omertt27/ai-stanbul/README.md

-The project about guide of istanbul which is assisted by AI This projects is runned by O
+The project about guide of istanbul which is assisted by AI This projects is runned by O.